rafaelrpinto/dynamodb-store/README.md

 #### Using the TTL property (recommended)

-By not informing a value for 'cookie.maxAge' and using the `ttl` property implemented by this store, the session cookie will not have an 'expires' field and the session time to live will be controlled by the server.
+Using the `ttl` property implemented by this store the session time to live will be controlled by the server.
 The time to live will be refreshed based on the `touchInterval` property without the need to update cookies.

+If both `cookie.maxAge` and `ttl` are informed, `ttl` takes precedence.

 ## Removing expired sessions